 The Trust pays its own operating expenses, which include, but are not limited to, audit, legal, trustee fees, unitholder reporting expenses, general and administrative fees, filing and listing fees payable to applicable securities regulatory authorities and stock exchanges, storage fees for the physical gold bullion, costs incurred in connection with the Trust's continuous disclosure public filing requirements and investor relations and any expenses associated with the Independent Review Committee of the Trust.
-Operating expenses for the period from January 1, 2015 to March 31, 2015 amounted to \$428,583 (not including applicable Canadian taxes) compared to \$475,286 for the same period in 2014.
-The decrease in operating expenses over the period was primarily due to lower bullion storage fees incurred.
-Operating expenses for the period amounted to 0.11% of the average net assets during the period on an annualized basis, compared to 0.10% for the same period in 2014.
+Operating expenses for the period from January 1, 2016 to March 31, 2016 amounted to \$530,302 (not including applicable Canadian taxes) compared to \$428,583 for the same period in 2015.
+The increase in operating expenses over the period was primarily due to higher listing and regulatory filing fees.
+Operating expenses for the period from January 1, 2016 to March 31, 2016 amounted to 0.11% of the average net assets during the period on an annualized basis, compared to 0.11% for the same period in 2015.